telerik/winforms-docs/editors/textboxcontrol/element-structure-and-document-object-model.md

 ---

 # Element structure and document object model

-##

 The document object model of RadTextBoxControl is represented by __LineInfo__ class and __ITextBlock__ interface.
 The __LineInfo__ class contains logical information about the start and end block of the line and its size.
 The __ITextBlock__ interface exposes layout information of a single word.
-Notice that the elements which implement __ITextBlock__ interface should be inheritors of RadElement.
+Notice that the elements which implement __ITextBlock__ interface should be inheritors of `RadElement`.

-The visual element structure of the RadTextBoxControlElement is presented on the following diagram:
+The visual element structure of the `RadTextBoxControlElement` is presented on the following diagram:

 ![editors-textboxcontrol-element-structure 001](images/editors-textboxcontrol-element-structure001.png)